zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 ## How to choose the best ORM for a personal project?

-When choosing an ORM for a personal project, you just have to think only about yourselves and focus on what you want to use at this moment:
+When choosing an ORM for a personal project, you just have to think only about yourself and focus on what you want to use at this moment:

 - Which ORM do you prefer or perhaps want to try?
 Both work, no matter the project.
 - Which ORM your enterprise is using?
 Perhaps even if you prefer one, you want to perform better in the other as your enterprise uses it.